 - New settings on Chrome’s settings page that allow you to configure your network connection, connect to a VPN, choose a wallpaper, tweak trackpad settings, control users who can log in, and reset the Chromebook to its default state.

 - A Files app along with local file viewers that allow you to view images, watch videos, play music, open documents, extract .zip files, and so forth.

 - Some “packaged apps” that run offline.
-For example, there’s a simple note-taking app known as Scratchpad, a camera that uses your webcam, a calculator, and a help app that teaches you about your Chromebook.
-The future of Chrome OS and more powerful software for it may be in the form of more packaged apps like these ones.
+For example, it has a camera that uses your webcam, a calculator, and a help app that teaches you about your Chromebook.
+The future of Chrome OS and more powerful software for it may be in the form of more packaged apps like these.

 Chrome itself is already more powerful than you may give it credit for.
 Check out this list of 10 new browser features being used by real websites to see just how powerful “the web as platform” is getting.

 You may be thinking that a Chromebook is pretty cool, but so what?
 You may be thinking that you need to print/use your laptop offline/view local files/play games/run Photoshop.
 Let’s take a look at how you’d do that on a Chromebook.

 - Printing: Unfortunately, printing just won’t go away.
 So how do you print on a Chromebook?
 You use Google Cloud Print.
 Most new printers support Google Cloud Print, so you can connect them to your network and easily print to them.
 If you have an old printer connected to a Windows or Mac computer, you can use the Google Cloud Print Connector feature to make an older printer accessible to Google Cloud Print.
 Don’t try to plug your printer directly into your Chromebook, though—that won’t work.